Chelsea vs Manchester United kick-off time, TV channel and how to watch Women’s FA Cup final

 When is the Women’s FA Cup final?

-The match will kick off at 1:30pm on Sunday 18 May at Wembley Stadium, with over 85,000 tickets sold.
+The match will kick off at 1:30pm on Sunday 18 May at Wembley Stadium.

 How can I watch it?